cpcm94/linhadotempo/README.md

 ## Git deploy with heroku

 To enable git automatic deploys on push, you need to connect your app to the GitRepo.
-Go to your heroku dashboard, click on the deploy tab, on Deployment method click on Github and choose the appropriate repository.
+Go to your [heroku dashboard](https://dashboard.heroku.com/), click on the deploy tab, on Deployment method click on Github and choose the appropriate repository.

-After that choose whatever branch you want to be deployed and whether you want to enable automatic deploys.
+After that, choose whatever branch you want to be deployed and whether you want to enable automatic deploys.

 ## Netlify Setup